Juniper/contrail-kubernetes-docs/install/openshift/3.11/standalone-openshift.md

 * Master  :- 16G RAM/8 vcpus/100G space
 * Infra   :- 64G RAM/16 vcpus/100G space
 * compute :- as per openshift recommendation
-* NFS     :- if nfs mount volumes are used please check disk capacity and mounts
+* NFS     :- if nfs mount volumes are used please check disk capacity and mounts, also openshift-logging with nfs is not recommended by openshift

 ### Steps :